PietPtr/Ex-PART/docs/programming.md

     result_value = last_val
 }
 ```
 This is a component with state.
-Its state is defined in the fourth line of the example above.
-It is given a type just like the inputs and outputs.
+Its state is defined in the fourth line.
+It is given a type just like the inputs and outputs (`Value`).
 Additionally an initial value is supplied, namely `0`.

 To define the state transition, an expression is defined for `last_val'`.
 Notice that this expression can depend on any of the inputs, and the previous state.
 It can also depend on some other state, or their next states, as long as they do not form a mutually recursive dependence.

 ## `.expi` file

-With the components defined, the `.expi` file can be written to layout those component in a hierarchy.
+With the components defined, the `.expi` file can be written to layout those component on the FPGA.

 ```haskell
 system in (6, 5) at (2, 2) {

 ```
 The top-level system is called `system`, takes up an area of six by five, and is located at position (2, 2) on the ECP5.
-This coordinate system is zero-indexed, and uses the same system as the [HTML documentation of the ECP5](http://yosyshq.net/prjtrellis-db/).
+This coordinate system is zero-indexed, (0, 0) is the top left corner.
+Ex-PART uses the same system as the [HTML documentation of the ECP5](http://yosyshq.net/prjtrellis-db/).

-The size of systems is not checked by Ex-PART, if you specify (1, 1) here it may work is well.
+The size of systems is not checked by Ex-PART, if you specify (1, 1) here it may work as well.
 Where it is taken into account is when any of the components _refer_ to this value, that is if a component is placed at e.g. `(system.x, 0)`.
 This size is currently not in any way inferable, if you resize components in a hierarchy and you need to use an accurate size for the system, you need to update the system size manually.
 See also issue [#12](https://github.com/PietPtr/Ex-PART/issues/12) on inferable sizes.

 ```haskell
     input setting : Maybe Value
     output result : Value
 ```
 The I/O of the top-level system.
-As the input we define a setting, this `Maybe Value` can set the value in the register to which the Collatz conjecture rules must be applied. `control` is a component that has an input of type `Maybe Value` for exactly this purpose, so once that component is instantiated we must route this input to that component.
+As the input we define `setting`, this `Maybe Value` can set the value in the register to which the Collatz conjecture rules must be applied. `control` is a component that has an input of type `Maybe Value` for exactly this purpose, so once that component is instantiated we must route this input to that component.

 Since this is I/O of the _top_-level system, this is also the I/O that must be constrained in the `.lpf` file.